spacehellas/incubator-spot/spot-ingest/worker/README.md

 END

-The only mandatory arguments for the Streaming Worker are the topic, the partition and the type of the pipeline (`flow`, `dns` or `proxy`).
+The only mandatory arguments for the Streaming Worker are the topic, the partition and the type of the pipeline (`dns`, `flow`, `ids_event`, `ids_packet` or `proxy`).
 Streaming Worker _does not create a new topic_, so you have to pass _an existing one_.
 By default, it loads configuration parameters from the `~/.d-collector.json` file, but you can override it with `-c FILE, --config-file FILE` option.

 ### Run `run.sh` Script
 To start Streaming Worker:<br />